MarioMingarro/ClimaRep/README.md

 **mh_rep()**

-Estimates the current Climate Representativeness of areas defined by `polygon` relative to the climate space spanned by `climate_variables` across the `study_area`.
+Estimates the Current Climate Representativeness of areas defined by `polygon` relative to the climate space spanned by `climate_variables` across the `study_area`.
 It calculates Mahalanobis distance for each cell from the climate centroid of the input `polygon` and identifies cells within a specified threshold (`th`) distance or percentile as "Representativeness".

 `mh_rep(polygon, col_name, climate_variables, th, dir_output, save_raw)`